 O2 offers by far the cheapest unlimited data plan in Germany, starting at 29,99 euros per month.
 In fact, O2 has three different unlimited data packages on offer.
 They differentiate mostly in the download and upload speed.

 The cheapest unlimited data plan available in Germany for only 29,99 euros per month on a 24-month plan.
-Users can surf with LTE (4G) speed with up to 2 Mbit/s download and 1 Mbit/s upload.
+Users can surf with LTE (4G) and 5G speed where available with up to 2 Mbit/s download and 1 Mbit/s upload.
 This is enough to browse websites, use WhatsApp and watch YouTube Videos in Standard Definition (SD).

 All three plans are also available with a Flex option, which relieves you of the 24-month obligation.
 Instead, you can cancel per month.
 This flexibility costs 5 euros extra for each plan.